SebastianGranadosJ/hexagonal-architecture-parking-system/README.md

 # 📘 Functionalities Implemented

-The system fully satisfies the requirements described in the project specification (PDF).
+The system fully satisfies the requirements described in the project specification (You can find it in the /docs folder.).
 Below is the list of **Functional Requirements (RF)** and how they are implemented:

 ---